jenkinsci/results-cache-plugin/README.md

 -----------------
 You can enable a job to cache its result in the Cache Service.
 To do that you have to enable the option Enable Results Cache for this job in the Configure page of the job.

-The Cache Service will contain the latest result of every job using a hash value that identifies every execution of the job.
+The Cache Service will contain the latest result and build number of every job using a hash value that identifies every execution of the job.

 A hash value is calculated using the following data of the job execution: